In a medium sized bowl, stir the flour with the yeast. Make a well in the center of the dry ingredients and pour in the water.

 minutes.
 Increase your mixer speed to 2nd speed and continue to knead the dough

-for about 3 minutes or until the dough cleans the bowl and is smooth, elastic,
+for about 4 to 5 minutes or until the dough cleans the bowl and is smooth, elastic,

-and a little sticky.
+(If the dough is too sticky, knead it a minute or two longer.)
 Add the butter and continue to knead the dough, on 2nd

-speed, for another 3 minutes or until the dough cleans the bowl and is
+speed, for another 3 to 5 minutes or until the dough cleans the bowl and is

 smooth and elastic.
 The dough will be a little sticky.